trinodb/trino.io/broadcast/index.md

 ## Upcoming episodes

 <dl>
-<dt>14 Mar 2024: Trino Community Broadcast 57 - OpenTelemetry</dt>
-<dd>David Phillips and Matt Stephenson from Starburst join us to talk about
-their work on adding
-<a href="../ecosystem/add-on.html#opentelemetry">OpenTelemetry</a>
-support to Trino.
-We will run a little demo and chat about usage of the integration at scale for Starburst Galaxy.</dd>

 <dt>4 Apr 2024: Trino Community Broadcast 58 - Mitzu</dt>
 <dd>
 István Mészáros chats about his company and analytics tool